-In order to become a successful self-publisher, you will need do devote a large part of your life to marketing.
+In order to become a successful self-publisher, you will need to devote a large part of your life to marketing.
 This will encompass marketing yourself, as well as your book.
 Like most self-publishers, you the author, and your brand, go hand-in-hand with that of your book.
 You will quickly learn that writing your book was only the beginning of a long and interesting journey.

 So, with that in mind, always keep these five basic ingredients in your thoughts when you’re marketing and promoting your book.
-Understanding them will insure that your book marketing efforts will be a success, and lead to more book sales, more fans, more followers, and more clients.
+Understanding them will ensure that your book marketing efforts will be a success, and lead to more book sales, more fans, more followers, and more clients.

 Ingredient # 1.
 Credibility